Drewthurm21/Drewthurm21/README.md

 <br />

 ## Hi there 👋  I'm Drew.
-I'm a business manager turned full-stack software engineer and instructor.
-I'm passionate about leveraging technology to solve real world problems & address client needs.
+I'm a software engineer and SWE instructor.
+I'm passionate about leveraging technology to solve real world problems!

 ### Things I use every day